-Highly effective marketers know one thing very well: build strong relationships with the C-suite to get things done.
+Highly effective and successful marketers know one thing very well: they use their soft skills to build strong relationships with the C-suite to get things done.

-How?
-Managing upwards.
-Essentially: managing your leadership and doing what it takes to make their job easier.
+How do they do it?
+They manage upwards.
+What does it mean to manage upwards?
+Essentially, to manage upwards means: managing your leadership and doing what it takes to make their job easier.

 - Build strong allies in the organization.